 Buying loose diamonds can seem complicated and intimidating but with the right information it can actually be a really exciting experience!
 One of the most important things to keep in mind while you're buying loose diamonds is the 4Cs.
-The 4Cs are: Cut, Carat, Colour and Clarity.
+The 4Cs are: Cut, Carat, Color and Clarity.
 A diamond's quality and cost is determined by these factors.
 Here is what you should absolutely know to be able to choose loose diamonds wisely.

 First, Focus On the Cut

-Now, the Clarity and Colour
+Now, the Clarity and Color

 Last But Not the Least: Carat

 A diamond's weight and size is measured in carats.
 The more carats a diamond has, the most expensive it will be.
 The weight of a diamond will not affect the quality of the stone; the important part is to find the right balance between the carat weight and cut of the loose diamond that you choose.
 Size does matter but bigger is not always better.
 Picking a diamond size depends on the ring style you want, balance between all the 4Cs and your budget.
 So, look if everything makes sense in the bigger picture while you're buying loose diamonds.

 If you can find a way to balance all the 4Cs in a way that works best for you, buying loose diamonds will be a breeze.
 We hope you have a great time shopping!